LuauExploiter/TownHall/README.md

 # TownHall

-1:1 copy of the TownHall aura from The Strongest Battlegrounds which also works universally.
+1:1 copy of the New DC from The Strongest Battlegrounds which also works universally.

 ## Usage